mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

 ## Compose it up!

 One can launch a container from a Dockerfile directly on the command line, using `docker build` to create the image and then `docker run` to launch the container.
-However, these commands usually need many arguments, such as the build tag, the port forwarding or the volume mounts.
+However, these commands usually need many arguments, such as the build tag, the port forwarding, or the volume mounts.
 Writing them easily becomes boring after the second or the third time...
 And you hate it shortly after 😤

 You can avoid this by using Docker Compose.
 Basically, it's a YAML file where you define the configuration of your container.
-It's very useful if your app is *composed* by different containers that need to be launched in order, each of them with a specific configuration.
+It's very useful if your app is *composed* of different containers that need to be launched in order, each of them with a specific configuration.
 In our case, we're going to use it just because we're lazy 😅

 Docker Compose files start defining the version it's going to use.
 Some statements in the file may differ between versions, so you must indicate the version it uses explicitly.